Bettincourt

 Bettincourt (/fr/; Betincoû; Bettenhoven) is a village of Wallonia and a district of the municipality of Waremme, located in the province of Liège, Belgium.

 The village was a municipality of its own before the 1977 fusion of municipalities.

 Its church is dedicated to Saint Lambert.

-The Dutch name of the village, Bettenhoven, is the origin of the surname of the famous late-Classical and early-Romantic German composer Ludwig van Beethoven.
+The Dutch name of the village, Bettenhoven, is possibly the origin of the surname of the famous late-Classical and early-Romantic German composer Ludwig van Beethoven.

 Guy Coëme, a Francophone Belgian politician who briefly served as Minister-President of Wallonia in 1988, was born here.